ovh/docs/pages/cloud/private-cloud/vmware_carp/guide.en-gb.md

 Customers are now autonomous to perform this action through our API.
 The following API calls can be used:

-- To enable Carp on a Virtual Machine:
+- To enable promiscuous mode on a Virtual Machine:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/vm/{vmId}/enableCarp
 >

-- To disable Carp on a Virtual Machine:
+- To disable promiscuous mode on a Virtual Machine:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/vm/{vmId}/disableCarp
 >

-- To verify that this has been activated or not on the Virtual Machine:
+- To verify that it has been activated or not on the Virtual Machine:

 > [!api]
 >